zgrossbart/slowandsteady/content/posts/balance.md

 ---
 title: "Finding your financial balance"
-date: 2019-05-17T08:46:06-04:00
+date: 2019-05-17T08:56:06-04:00
 draft: false
 featured_image: "/balance.jpg"
 ---

 ![Balance](/balance.jpg)

-Not all debt is a bad thing, but you have to find your financial balance.
+Not all debt is bad debt, but you have to find your financial balance.
 When you have controlled debt like a mortgage you can find balance in your monthly budget.
-When you have uncontrolled debt like a credit card then you’ll never find your financial balance.
+When you have uncontrolled debt like a credit card you’ll never find your financial balance.

 So how can you tell the difference between controlled and uncontrolled debt?
 It all comes down to interest.